-- ☐ Discipline Minutes: Attach minutes that reflect a vote of approval for the proposal. - ☐ Department Minutes: Attach minutes that reflect a vote of approval for the proposal. - ☐ Other: Attach other relevant documents, if required (advisory committee minutes, etc.)
+- ☐ Discipline Minutes: Attach minutes that reflect a vote of district discipline approval for the proposal. - ☐ Department Minutes: Attach minutes that reflect a vote of local department approval for the proposal. - Other: Attach other relevant documents (advisory committee minutes, labor market research/LMI data, transfer institution information, etc.)